System Operations

 Michael Bühler, Principal System Operations

-System Operator Job Portrait
+Specialist System Operation Job Portrait

 It’s not just an office job, but rather a task that has visible consequences for the living standards of the Swiss people.